ailabstw/FLaVor/examples/hello-fl-client/README.md

     optimizer = ...
     model = ...

-    # Tell the server that all preparations for training have been completed.
+    # (Handle Events) Tell the server that all preparations for training have been completed.
     SetEvent("TrainInitDone")

     for epoch in range(epochs):

-        # Wait for the server
+        # (Handle Events) Wait for the server
         WaitEvent("TrainStarted")

         # Load checkpoint sent from the server (exclude epoch 0 if no pre-trained weight)